-- Since 2012, UNT has produced over 93,000 degree holders, equating to an economic impact of \$4.7B in potential annual earnings. - UNT has meaningfully reduced time-to-degree for its students by improving graduation rates over the last 5 years: - o 7.24% increase in the 4-year graduation rate; - o 5.26% increase in the 6-year graduation rate; and - o 7.6% increase in 2-year graduation rate for transfer students. - Since 2014, UNT has reduced the percentage of graduates with student loan debt by almost 10%.
+• Since 2012, UNT has produced over 93,000 degree holders, equating to an economic impact of \$4.7B in potential annual earnings.

+Automated Budget and Evaluation System of Texa IS (ABES1) Agency code: 752 Agency name: University of North Texas CODE DESCRIPTION Excp 2024 Excp 2025 UNT has meaningfully reduced tim e-to-degree for its students by improving graduation rates over the last 5 years: o 7.24% increase in the l-year graduation rate; o 5.26% increase in the -year graduation rate; and o 7.6% increase in 2-yea r graduation rate for transfer students.
+Since 2014, UNT has reduced the p ercentage of graduates with student loan debt by almost 10%.